harcokuppens/bibber/README.md

 ## Build bibber

-To build bibber with nitrile, first update and fetch the required nitrile packages for the project as specified in `nitrile.yml`:
+To build bibber with nitrile, first update and fetch the required nitrile packages in `./nitrile-packages` folder for the project as specified in `nitrile.yml`:

 ```sh
 nitrile update